 The existence of airborne particles continues to be a significant problem as our quality drops.
-Especially for those with allergies, an AHAM-certified air purifier with high CADR rating can take your discomfort and transform it into harmony fast.
-For those of you at home who are like us (coughing and sneezing throughout the day), this one goes out to you.
+Especially for those with allergies, an AHAM-certified air purifier with a high CADR rating can take your discomfort and transform it into harmony fast.
+For those of you at home who are like me (coughing and sneezing throughout the day), this one goes out to you.

 To address the coughing and sneezing fits that can affect those with or without allergies, we are going through some of the five best AHAM-certified air purifiers available on the market.
 We also plan on addressing why they need to be AHAM certified.

 Breaking Down the AHAM Verification Program

 AHAM, otherwise known as the Association of Home Appliance Manufacturers, holds considerable authority for determining functional appliances.
 They set air filtration standards with their AHAM-certified program.
 Since 1967, they’ve set the standards for using labs to test these products.

 AHAM-certified air purifiers are manufacturers who voluntarily participate in the program for air cleaners.
 Their certification program involves determining the Clean Air Delivery Rate (CADR), which determines how efficiently an air clear airborne pollutants.

 - Smoke (like tobacco smoke) is the tiniest particles